 “If we will not devise some greater and more equitable system, our Armageddon will be at our door.
 The problem basically is theological and involves a spiritual recrudescence, an improvement of human character that will synchronize with our almost matchless advances in science, art, literature, and all material and cultural developments of the past two thousand years.
 It must be of the spirit if we are to save the flesh” (April 19, 1951, speech to Congress).

-Bear in mind that this speech was given over fifty years ago!
+Bear in mind that this speech was given sixty years ago!
 Since then, it seems the whole world has become a “killing field.”
 Men have sought to justify this state of affairs through rationalizing and moralizing about the “inevitability” and “necessity” of going to war.

 How is this done?